 The Garden of England awaits just a few hours from London

-Just a few hours from London, but a world away in pace, Kent is one of Great Britain’s hottest emerging destinations for 2019, featuring charming seaside towns, expansive vineyards, and a booming arts and music scene.
+Just a few hours from the popular attractions of London, but a world away in pace, Kent is one of Great Britain’s hottest emerging destinations for 2019, featuring charming seaside towns, expansive vineyards, and a booming arts and music scene.
 2019 will also mark the 900th anniversary of the absolutely picturesque Leeds Castle (see the above photo – and try not to drool).
 Oh, and if you enjoy a drink or two, you’re sure to be in heaven here.
 Craft breweries and cider mills are plentiful.
 Or oenophiles can check out Chapel Down Winery, famous for providing English Sparkling Wine for the Royal Wedding.

 👉 Related Guides: Where to Stay in London